 The NACCHO Board supports the Uluru Statement from the Heart

-The Board of the National Aboriginal Community Controlled Health Organisation (NACCHO) supports the full implementation of the Uluru Statement from the Heart, including a Voice, treaty, and truth telling.
+NACCHO supports the full implementation of the Uluru Statement from the Heart, including a Voice, treaty, and truth.

-NACCHO also believes that the Voice aligns with the National Agreement on Closing the Gap.
-Supporting self-determination and building the capacity of the community-control sector is central to the commitment that all Australian governments made as part of this Agreement.
+The Voice also aligns with the National Agreement on Closing the Gap.
+Supporting self-determination and building the capacity of the community-control sector is central to the commitment that all Australian governments made as part of this seminal Agreement.
 The Voice will only lend strength to the Agreement and to existing Aboriginal and Torres Strait Islander community-controlled organisations and structures.